sepehrmn/sepehrmn/README.md

 I spend most of my time building reliable multi-agent systems.
 I am currently working on a semi-autonomous AI video platform.

-I am personally interested and passionate about accelerating the pace of scientific R&D with AI.

 ## Socials

 The best way to reach me is via email or on X.